Wednesday, December 26, 2012

 The Killers often get compared to U2 or to Springsteen.
 Both of these influences surface in their music, along with other 80s sounds that even sometimes sound a bit like an old Atari game.
 Bono said he thinks The Killers will be the next biggest/best band in the world.
 He also said he would give a copy of the Hot Fuss album to the Pope to demonstrate that rock music is not evil.
 A lot of the band's lyrics are wrought with true struggle, biblical imagery, a candidness about the broken down state of ourselves and the world, and a very intelligent sense of humor - all lyrics that I feel only a Gen Xer could write.

-Brandon Flowers, the lead singer, is a Mormon and was born at the tail end of the Gen X window.
+Brandon Flowers, the lead singer, is LDS and was born at the tail end of the Gen X window.
 All the other members are Gen X as well.
 At one point when Brandon saw Oasis play at the Hard Rock Hotel in Las Vegas where he lives, he realized his calling was to be in a band.

 We saw the Killers live in Portland on Dec 5th for the Battle Born Tour for an incredible show.